w-duffy/capstone-resources/README.md

 1. Listings: Create, Read, Update, Destroy
 2. Bookings: Create, Read, Destroy (Not Editable)
 3. Reviews: Create, Read, Update, Destroy
-4. Ratings: Create, Read (Not Editable, Destroyed with Reviews)
+4. Favorites: Create, Read, Destroy
 5. *Bonus* Search: Backend Fetch w/ Params (ideal), Frontend filtering.
-6. *Bonus* Google API: Integration
+6. *Bonus* Google API: Integration (i.e. Google Maps)

 The first feature has to be **full** CRUD. and the second feature can be **3/4** CRUD or full CRUD.
 In the example above, the bookings feature has the create, read, and Delete.
 Ideally, update and delete perform the same action so this feature would be considered 3/4 CRUD.